Who are docents?

 When do I work?

-To work at the Museum, you must have 3-hour blocks of time available between 9 am and 5 pm on at least two weekdays and be able to work some weekends.
+To work at the Museum, you must have 3-hour blocks of time available between 9 am and 2 pm on at least two weekdays and be able to work some weekends.
 Because of the nature of this position, a regular schedule is not possible.
 Weekly work schedules are published every Thursday.
-Beginning in the Spring, docents must have 3-hour blocks of time available between 9 am and 2 pm on at least two weekdays and some weekend availability.
-Most docent will be in the morning; that’s when most schools take field trips!
+Most docent shifts will be in the morning; that’s when most schools take field trips!